Cabbage

 Savoy King Cabbage

 Description: Savoy King is a savoy cabbage variety known for its crinkled, tender leaves and mild flavor.
-It is a versatile cabbage suitable for fresh salads and cooking.
+Great for fresh salads and cooking.

 Growing Season: Fall and Winter